temporalio/temporal-jumpstart-typescript/docs/onboardings/Activities.md

-# Activities
+# Onboardings: Activities

-* Introduce our first Activity test using `ActivityTestEnvironment`
-* Discuss the importance of _idempotency_
-* Understand Dependency Injection in our Activity implementations
-* Understand `ActivityOptions`
-  * Discuss the different `Timeouts` available
-  * Understand `RetryOptions` and gotchas
-  * Understand choosing `NonRetryable` failure type ownership

-## Onboardings

-// TODO fix references from dotNET SDK packages to our Java modules here

 ## Workflow : Introduce our first Activity

-Our requirements specify that we need to register this Entity with our CRM System.
+> Requirement: Register the input Entity details with our CRM System.

 Calls to APIs, Databases, filesystems, etc should always be done inside an `Activity`.

 Let's continue doing top-down development by first Executing this activity in our `OnboardEntity` Workflow.